chaos-mesh/rfcs/text/2020-12-25-selectors.md

 }
 ```

-I think `Chooser` is quite simple, and even don't concern about multi type of
+I think `Chooser` is quite simple, and even don't concern about multi-type of
-resource.
-It will handle logic so called "OnePodMode", "AllPodMode";
+the resource.
+It will handle logic so-called "OnePodMode", "AllPodMode";

-> Although chooser is very simple now, but I still want it independency, it is
+> Although chooser is very simple now, but I still want it independency; it is
 > useful to designing "watching" features with a stateful Chooser.

 ## Drawbacks

 It will not implement `CheckPodMeetSelector`, so we might select all resources
-then make a assert of "Contains".
+then make an assert of "Contains".

 ## Alternatives

-No alternative design so far, we need discussions.
+No alternative design so far; we need discussions.

 ## Unresolved questions

-A shared Filter, any filter could wrapper with a Selector backend, so we could
+A shared Filter, any filter could as wrappered with a Selector backend, so we
-just follow the Selector interface.
+could just follow the Selector interface.

 ```go
 type SelectorFunc func(origin []interface{}) (Selector, error)